RidleyB/sen/content/_characters/fritz-reinhardt.md

 standings:
   - name: "Santini"
-    desc: "The Reinhardt–Santini relationship is precarious, made worse by the history between Francesca Santini and Karl Reinhardt.
+    desc: "The Reinhardtâ€“Santini relationship is precarious, made worse by the history between Francesca Santini and Karl Reinhardt.
 Fritz himself carries this weight, seen as a living reminder of that fraught legacy.
 This casts suspicion and bitterness on his betrothal to Elena Del Vecchio, further upsetting the Santini branch of the family."
   - name: "Del Vecchio"
     desc: "The Del Vecchio family's acceptance of Fritz is cautious and strained.
 Sofia Del Vecchio, Elena's mother and sister to Viola Santini, harbors deep unease about the arrangement, torn between duty to her family's future and resentment toward the Reinhardts.
 Elena herself is caught between loyalty to her mother and the practical weight of the union."
   - name: "Reinhardt"